Skip to main content

 Why Starting Early Is Worth More Than Investing More

-Investor A starts at 25, invests R2,000/month until 35, then stops completely.
+Investor A starts at 25, invests R2,000 per month until 35, then stops completely.
 Total invested: R240,000.
+Investor B starts at 35, invests R2,000 per month all the way to 65.
+Total invested: R720,000.

-At 65, Investor A has more money.
-Despite investing R480,000 less.
+At age 65, Investor A has more money despite investing R480,000 less.
 Because the 10 early years of compounding do more work than the 30 later years.
-This isn't a hypothetical — it's basic exponential maths.
-The implication: starting now, with whatever amount you have, beats waiting until you have more.
+This is not a hypothetical โ€” it is basic exponential mathematics.

-ScenarioMonthly InvestmentYears InvestedTotal InvestedBalance at 65 (9%)
+ScenarioMonthly InvestmentYears InvestedTotal InvestedBalance at 65 at 9%

 Start at 25, stop at 35R2,00010 yearsR240,000~R4,100,000